oliversavio/oliversavio.github.io/_posts/2020-04-08-building-analytical-datalake-with-apache-spark-and-apache-hudi.md

  3. __Read Optimized Queries:__ For MoR tables, read optimized queries return a view which only contains the data in the base files without merging delta files.

-### Important properties when writing a Dataframe in Hudi format
+### Important properties when writing out a Dataframe in Hudi format
  - `hoodie.datasource.write.table.type` - This defines the table type, the default value is `COPY_ON_WRITE`.
 For a MoR table, set this value to `MERGE_ON_READ`.

  - `hoodie.table.name` - This is a mandatory filed, every table you write should have a unique name.